Our free flagship web development course teaches you the full-stack skills in high demand among employers. No experience required.

 This class requires no prior programming experience, but you will need to be comfortable with computer use (using the internet, downloading software, etc).
-LC101 is intended to teach skills needed to be employable as a programmer, and is best suited for individuals who are interested in a career in tech.
-Students should be 18 or older.
+LC101 is intended to teach skills needed to be employable as a programmer, and is for individuals who are interested in a career in tech.

 We have also found that students who succeed in the class have a solid foundation in basic math and problem solving.
 That is why we have developed a short Problem Solving Assessment as a part of the application process.
 To learn more about our Problem Solving Assessment, visit the blog!

 Over the 20 weeks of class, most students will need to commit at least 20 hours per week for class and homework.

 Students will need access to a laptop to participate in the course.
 Unfortunately, we are unable to provide students with laptops at this time.
 Chromebooks and tablets will not be sufficient for use in this course.
 If you own a PC, you must have Windows 8 OS or more recent, though Windows 10 is strongly preferable.
 If you own a Mac, the most recent Mac OS is strongly preferred.
 Laptops used for virtual courses also need to meet Zoom’s system requirements.
 You may check Zoom’s system requirements here.
 Pay particular attention to the System Requirements and Supported Operating Systems sections.
 If enrolled, please apply all system upgrades before coming to class.

 There are no other requirements to participate.

 Yes, though it is less likely.
-The reason we give the Problem Solving Assessment significant weight is because it shows us how students approach new puzzles that require logical thinking, which directly relates to a student’s ability to master the material presented in the class.
+The Problem Solving Assessment is important because it shows us how applicants approach puzzles that require logical thinking, which directly relates to a student’s ability to master the material presented in the class.